Apolline-Lille/apolline-backend-ng/README.md

 * localhost/admin/ : Chronograf
 * localhost/ : InfluxDB

+# Default configuration
+## InfluxDB

+InfluxDB has an "apolline" database pre-created.

+## Grafana

+Grafana has default logins "admin/admin" (change them!), and has InfluxDB preconfigured as a data source.

+## Chronograf

+Chronograf has default logins "admin/admin" (change them!), and has InfluxDB preconfigured as a data source, allowing fast configuration of InfluxDB through it.

 # Configuring Grafana and Chronograf

 As the InfluxDB is running standalone in its own container, Grafana and Chronograf won't be able to access it on http://localhost:80/.